 How do I avoid DNS leaks on a VPN router?

 Use a trusted DNS provider, enable DNS leak protection in your router’s VPN settings, and consider forcing all DNS requests through the VPN.
 After changes, run a DNS leak test to confirm.
-End of post

 Is a VPN router secure for gaming and streaming?

 Yes, when properly configured.
 A VPN router protects all devices by default and can give you privacy benefits without adding VPN apps on every device.
 Just be mindful of potential latency increases if you connect to distant servers.
+Nordvpn not working with firefox heres your easy fix 2026

 Can I still use apps on devices that aren’t VPN-enabled?